christopherobin/mage/lib/modules/bot/README.md

 This file can generally be copied from another game and modified.
 The main sections of interest are registration of your bot pages, how a bot is identified and what game specific player properties need to be set.
-For a more in-depth example take a look at DeadRising-TheSurvival game.
+For some in-depth examples please talk with the mage team.

 ```javascript
 var mage = require('mage');